 Where to Get Married in Puerto Rico

-First thing, pick your ideal setting, as that will set the tone and direction for everything else.
+First things first: Pick your ideal setting, as that will set the tone and direction for everything else.
 Consider what you want in your wedding.
 Would you like:

 - The convenience and amenities of a big resort?
 The island's resorts aren't cheap, but they're ideal for couples who want everything at their fingertips.
 Your guests will never need to leave the property at El Conquistador, with a world-class golf course, waterpark, tennis, spa, and casino, 31 miles from San Juan.
 The Ritz-Carlton San Juan Hotel, Spa, & Casino offers a luxury setting for you and your guests, conveniently located close to both Old San Juan and the airport.
-A bit further away near the island's best surfing and scubadiving spots is the Horned Dorset.
+A bit further away near the island's best surfing and scuba diving spots is the Horned Dorset, another solid option.

 - An adventurous wedding under the canopy of the tropical rainforest?
 El Yunque is the only tropical rainforest that's part of the US Park Service.
 Have a small wedding near a glorious waterfall with a soundtrack of coqui frogs' chirrups, then travel east to the beach for a reception at the Rio Mar Resort.
-Closer by are several small bed and breakfasts, and the soon-to-open Yuquiyu Resort.
-I particularly enjoyed staying at the Passion Fruit Bed and Breakfast where the friendly owner serves you pool-side breakfast made with fruit grown on the property.
+Closer by are several small bed and breakfasts, and the rustic Yuquiyu Resort, comprised of artisan-crafted treehouses.
 You can also rent out the El Portal Rain Forest Visitor Center for evening weddings of up to 175 guests (seated) or 300 (standing).

 When to Get Married in Puerto Rico

-Peak season is from December to April, when the warm 80-degree days offer a welcome respite from mainland-US cold winters.
+Peak season is from December to April when the warm 80-degree days offer a welcome respite from mainland-U.S. cold winters.
 It's warm the rest of the year as well, and less crowded.
-You probably want to avoid hurricane season from June to November, as PR does lie inside of the hurricane belt.
+You'll probably want to avoid hurricane season from June to November, as PR does lie inside of the hurricane belt.